NASCAR took a break from psychoanalyzing perennial lightning rod Tony Stewart this week in favor of a new pastime: psychoanalyzing Kurt Busch.

 Earlier in his career, he struggled with anger issues off the track, earning rebukes and probation from NASCAR after several confrontations with journalists.
 This season, the controversy has come on the track, with Wallace and Waltrip leading a chorus claiming that Stewart was out of control, and NASCAR officials meeting with him before the May 2 race in California.

 After weeks in the spotlight, Stewart declined to be interviewed about those incidents in this week's run-up to the Coca-Cola 600.

-The 2002 Cup champion, fifth in the points race, has privately apologized at least twice this season: after nearly wrecking Terry Labonte during the cool-down lap at Talladega, and after bumping Jeff Gordon at California Speedway, a problem Stewart later blamed on a faulty spotter.
+The 2002 Cup champion, currently fifth in the points race, has privately apologized at least twice this season: after nearly wrecking Terry Labonte during the cool-down lap at Talladega, and after getting into Jeff Gordon at California Speedway, a problem Stewart later blamed on a faulty spotter.

 J.D.
 Gibbs, president of Joe Gibbs Racing, which owns Stewart's car, said several of the recent incidents were "just racing."
 But Gibbs acknowledged that "fewer issues would be a good thing."
 Burgeoning corporate sponsorship places demands on driver decorum that didn't exist 25 years ago, Gibbs said, and a growing media contingent ensures that sound bites live on for days.

 But Gibbs, too, said that the tete-a-tetes are popular with fans, although he added that "like reality shows, they're fun to watch, when it's not you."